LusoNX/LongShort-Cointegration-Pairwise-Strategy/README.md

 	Run TRADING_STRATEGY_v2.py to run the strategy.
 Ensure you have installed the necessary dependencies.
 You must populate the AssetIndex in the database, so it can import the price data.
+You must also populate the BenchmarkIndex accordingly to the corresponding benchmark they have, if you wish to perform the residual momentum analysis (as explained better below).
+All new Stocks should have the corresponding market benchmark and the respective industry benchmark.

 # Motivation